LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 Copy the contents of this SQL file into your ``V1__initialize.sql`` file.
-This will include any test data you have already created, so you may want to clean up any ``INSERT`` statements if you’d like to start with a clean slate.
+This will include any test data you have already created, so you may want to clean up any ``INSERT`` statements if you'd like to start with a clean slate.

 An example ``V1__initalize.sql`` might look like: